 Take a scenic drive along Sky Road for breathtaking coastal views.
 Having a rental car is the best way to tour this area (and the rest of Ireland.
 We were free to design our own itinerary and spend as much time as we wanted at each location.
 We drove on Sky Road, saw many sheep, and many castles, often just ruins.

 Kylemore Abbey is one of the most picturesque castles in the country of Ireland.
-This fairy-tale-like castle is surrounded by lush gardens and a peaceful lake, making it a must-see stop on your 1 week itinerary Ireland adventure.
+This fairy-tale-like castle is surrounded by lush gardens and a peaceful lake, making it a must-see stop on your 7 day Ireland itinerary adventure.

 After touring Ireland’s famous castle, Kylemore Abbey, head to Clifden’s charming town center and enjoy a meal in a cozy Irish pub.
 Be sure to sample the local whiskey—a perfect way to toast to your adventures in the castles in the Connemara region.